deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15580/index.md

 ![](charts/charts_5_0.png)

-> 🔼 The chart displays the accuracy of identifying partial products in different multiplication methods before and after fine-tuning for two large language models.
+> 🔼 The chart displays the accuracy of identifying partial products in four different multiplication methods (standard, repetitive addition, lattice, and Egyptian) before and after fine-tuning.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Partial products identification accuracy before and after fine-tuning on tasks.
 Scores are reported on average of Gemma-2-2B and Llama-3.1-8B.